SKA-INAF/caesar-rest/README.md

 # caesar-rest
-Rest API for caesar source finder application based on Flask framework.
+Rest API for caesar source finder application based on Flask framework [https://palletsprojects.com/p/flask/].
 Celery task queue is used to execute caesar application jobs asynchronously.
 In this application Celery is configured by default to use a RabbitMQ broker for message exchange and Redis as task result store.

 ## **Status**
 This software is under development.
 Not already tested with python 3.